webprofusion/certify-docs/docs/kb/202109-letsencrypt.md

 If no other solution works or for any other reason you cannot update client trusts stores etc or require other broader compatibility, you may need to consider moving your certificate to a new Certificate Authority.
 Certify The Web supports a range of built-in [alternatives](../guides/certificate-authorities).
 You could also alternatively use a front-end proxy service such as Caddy, nginx, Apache, or a hosted DNS proxy service like Cloudflare, but these require significant changes to implement.

+## Non-IIS servers (Apache, nginx etc on Windows or Linux)
+Verify that your service is configured to use your certificate, with it's private key *and* it's **chain**.
+These services will work without pointing to a chain file but in the case of the expired R3 your clients will try to resolve the R3 themselves (because you haven't given it to them) and they may then resolve it to the old (expired) one.

 ## Clients (browsers etc)
 If your site is working for most devices but not for some, the problem is with their trust store (their list of trusted root certificate).